jcsilvia/grokki-1.0/sql/README.txt

 5. Run load_categories.sql
 6. Run zipcodes1.sql
 7. Run zipcodes2.sql
+8. Run seed_data.sql
+9. Run business_search2012.sql

 Notes:

 *message_trigger and message_router sql will error on first statement if the objects don't exist.
 This is expected.
 Continue with config.
+*business_search2012 is a large seed data file and may need to be run via command line: myslq < business_search2012.sql